Hygiene Bank Activity Instructions

 • Hygiene Kits:

-• Using 1-2 long tables, place the Tote bags at the beginning of a line followed by unpackaged hygiene items and surveys in a line along tables, with empty boxes and tape at the end to fill the kits inside of.
+• Using 1-2 long tables, place the Tote bags at the beginning of the table followed by unpackaged hygiene items and surveys in a line along the tables.
+Have empty boxes and tape at the end of the table to fill the kits inside of.
 We recommend having extra space at the end of your tables, boxes can fill up quickly!

 • Menstrual Care Packs: